hmgene/fossil-c/doc/presentation-10232023.md

 All ancient genomes in this study were UDG treated to reduce biased inferences resulting from post-mortem DNA damage.
 Given the extreme age of the most ancient samples (Krestovka, Adycha, Chukochya), we extensively assessed the authenticity and quality of our mapped sequence data.
-First, only reads that mapped uniquely to non-repetitive regions of the LoxAfr4 reference and had a mapping quality ≧30 were retained.
+First, only reads that <ins> mapped uniquely to non-repetitive regions</ins> of the LoxAfr4 reference and had a mapping quality ≧30 were retained.
 To do this, we included the human genome reference (hg19) in our composite reference as a mapping decoy to ensure that reads mapping equally well to conserved genomic regions between LoxAfr4 and hg19 were removed,